This article is still a work in progress…so comments, positive or negative ,are welcome…

 19. If he does not fulfil his obligations, he does not have a right to exercise the benefits that would have otherwise been bestowed upon him.
 On the other hand, what purpose does the notice serve the adjoining owner?
 It tells him when the building owner wishes to start work and what he proposes to do with regard to the notifiable works; it also affords him the opportunity to respond to the notice i.e consent, agreed surveyor or appoint a surveyor himself within reasonable time.
 He may also wish to avail himself of the opportunity to exercise the rights given to him by section 4.
 It is highly likely that the adjoining owner will already know what is proposed – loft conversion, basement, extension etc etc. from a planning application, what he may not know is when it is to begin.
 However, he may not know about a chimney breast removal until damage occurs.

 21. I cannot see how a retrospective notice can apply to works that may have commenced or have been halted by an injunction.
 If the court grants an injunction to stop the works, especially if damage has been caused, which is not unusual, at what time do the ‘to be completed’ works become in pursuance of the Act?
-If section 7(2) can be utilised following an injunction, has the injunction unwittingly invoked ‘Heydons Case EWHC Exch J36’? [see below] Technically, as a notice has never been served and it should have been served prior to the intention to carry out the works, irrespective of any injunction granted, the works cannot suddenly become ‘works in pursuance of the Act.’ unless they already were in pursuance of the Act.
+If section 7(2) can be utilised following an injunction, has the injunction unwittingly invoked ‘Heydons Case EWHC Exch J36’? [see below] Technically, as a notice has never been served and it should have been served prior to carrying out the works, irrespective of any injunction granted, the works cannot suddenly become ‘works in pursuance of the Act.’ unless they always were ‘in pursuance of the Act’.
 However, if we look at what has been termed the ‘mischief rule’, it is quite clear to see that Parliament intended there to be a remedy for the adjoining owner in the event of any loss or damage being caused by the building owner in carrying out his notifiable works, the problem being is that the draughtsmen of the Act inserted the phrase ‘works in pursuance of the Act’.
 It is the word ‘pursuance’ that could be construed to imply that it steers the Act away from the intention of Parliament to ensure the adjoining owner is adequately compensated.
+The simple fact that if a court grants an injunction to ensure the building owner complies with his statutory duties then the court is not accepting the ‘no notice - no Act’ scenario as a notice has not been served therefore, the Act simply would not apply but the courts confirm it does.

 22. If we have a scenario whereby i) the building owner had not served notice or responded positively to a 10(4)b request; ii) a surveyor was appointed on his behalf; iii) he appeals the Award that awarded the adjoining owner compensation in accordance with section 7(2).
 The building owner may well argue that due to his failure to serve notice his works were not ‘in pursuance of the Act’.
 This argument would have to be countered but would any counter argument conflict with the iteration of Ramsey J. In such situations I believe it would be reasonable to invoke the mischief rule by ‘advancing the remedy’ to encompass the works if they were thought to be not ‘in pursuance of the Act’ and also applying the doctrine of ‘Ex turpi causa non oritur actio’ in short it refers to the fact that no action may be founded on illegal or immoral conduct.
 The building owner has not served notice but is relying upon his neglect / avoidance to support his argument.
 Such an argument must surely fail.
 Furthermore, can ‘Volenti non fit injuria’ "to a willing person, injury is not done" be applied? after all the building owner willingly did not fulfil his statutory obligations, therefore, can he be ‘injured’ by any costs or compensation awarded against him?.